 You may also be told they're going to deposit funds into your bank account so you can purchase software.

-Most face-to-face employers don't give new employees Apple computers, iPhones and cash to buy software.
-And they certainly don't ask you for personal information such as debts and credit card numbers, so something suspicious is going on here.
+As you know, most face-to-face employers don't give new employees Apple computers, iPhones and cash to buy software.
+And they certainly don't ask you for personal information such as debts and credit card numbers, so something is obviously going on here.

 If you go to Appen's frequently asked questions page they specifically say you must provide your own equipment.

-So, if someone is claiming to be from Appen and promising you thousands of dollars worth of equipment and cash (to purchase software) they may be trying to scam you.
+So, if someone is claiming to be from Appen and promising you thousands of dollars worth of equipment and cash (to purchase software) they are trying to scam you.
 You can read more about this from others in the comments section below this review and you can also refer to Appen's official statement above.

 Founded in 1996 and headquartered in Sydney Australia, Appen now operates in 130 countries and employs up to 400,000 work-at-home contractors.